Wax Mask: Production

 On speaking of his rivalry between himself and Lucio Fulci, Dario Argento stated that at the Rome Fanta Festival in 1994, he saw Fulci in a wheelchair, describing him as being in a "dreadful physical condition".
 Argento was informed that Fulci was about to have a serious hospital operation.
 Argento felt that working would help Fulci recover, and decided to back him in a project of his choosing.
 Initial plans for a project involved doing a modern adaptation of The Mummy with Dardano Sacchetti working on a screenplay.
-According to Fulci's daughter Antonella, they heard that George A. Romero was going to make an adaptation of the film and that Argento was not happy with Sachetti's script sand fired him and hiring Daniele Stroppa.
+According to Fulci's daughter Antonella, they heard that George A. Romero was going to make an adaptation of the film and that Argento was not happy with Sachetti's script, so he fired him, hiring Daniele Stroppa.

 The project later became a remake of Andre de Toth's House of Wax.
 Argento liked this idea, and screened copies of de Toth's film as well as Mystery of the Wax Museum (1933).
 Fulci and his collaborator Daniele Stroppa decided to claim that a Gaston Leroux short story entitled The Waxwork Museum was their official source of inspiration, in case they had any legal problems with Warner Bros. (which had produced House of Wax).
 There is, however, no such story by Leroux; an interview with film writer Alan Jones (included in the 2019 Severin Films Blu-ray) clarifies that the film was "inspired" by Leroux, but not an adaption of a specific story.
 Despite this fact, many sources erroneously refer to The Wax Mask as an adaptation of a Leroux story.